gridstack/gridstack.js/doc/README.md

 - `doAnimate` - if `true` the grid will animate.

-### setColumn(column, doNotPropagate)

-Modify number of columns in the grid.
-Will update existing widgets to conform to new number of columns, as well as cache the original layout so you can revert back to previous positions without loss.
-Requires `gridstack-extra.css` or `gridstack-extra.min.css` for [1-11],
-else you will need to generate correct CSS (see https://github.com/gridstack/gridstack.js#change-grid-columns)

-- `column` - Integer > 0 (default 12).
-- `doNotPropagate` - if true existing widgets will not be updated.

 ### setStatic(staticValue)

 Toggle the grid static state.
 Also toggle the `grid-stack-static` class.